lenskit/lkpy/docs/guide/pipeline.rst

 the following types:

 * A :class:`Node`, in which case the input will be provided from the corresponding pipeline input or component return value.
-Nodes are returned by :meth:`create_input` or :meth:`add_component`, and can be looked up after creation with :meth:`node`.
+Nodes are returned by :meth:`~Pipeline.create_input` or :meth:`~Pipeline.add_component`, and can be looked up after creation with :meth:`~Pipeline.node`.
 * A Python object, in which case that value will be provided directly to the component input argument.